cb0806151/pennyauctionv2/README.md

 3/9/21
 - allow manually setting the deadline

+3/10/21
+- record 4/5 of the demo video

+3/11/21
-integrate the algorand network
+- integrate the algorand network

-record the video explanation
+record the rest of the demo video
 </p>
 </details>
 <details><summary>Edgecases</summary>